Miller Howard Investments Inc. NY Sells 17,729 Shares of Magna International Inc. (NYSE:MGA)

-Miller Howard Investments Inc. NY cut its holdings in shares of Magna International Inc. (NYSE:MGA) (TSE:MG) by 1.8% during the fourth quarter, according to its most recent disclosure with the Securities and Exchange Commission.
+Miller Howard Investments Inc. NY trimmed its position in Magna International Inc. (NYSE:MGA) (TSE:MG) by 1.8% during the 4th quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
 The fund owned 965,673 shares of the company’s stock after selling 17,729 shares during the quarter.
 Magna International comprises 3.2% of Miller Howard Investments Inc. NY’s investment portfolio, making the stock its 3rd biggest position.
-Miller Howard Investments Inc. NY owned about 0.32% of Magna International worth $68,370,000 as of its most recent SEC filing.
+Miller Howard Investments Inc. NY owned 0.32% of Magna International worth $68,370,000 at the end of the most recent quarter.

-Other institutional investors and hedge funds have also bought and sold shares of the company.
-Simon Quick Advisors LLC acquired a new position in Magna International during the third quarter worth about $32,000.
-Copper Rock Capital Partners LLC acquired a new position in Magna International in the 3rd quarter valued at about $43,000.
-Westwood Management Corp IL acquired a new position in Magna International in the 4th quarter valued at about $212,000.
-FNY Investment Advisers LLC acquired a new position in Magna International in the 4th quarter valued at about $307,000.
-Finally, Parkside Investments LLC acquired a new position in Magna International in the 4th quarter valued at about $354,000.
-Hedge funds and other institutional investors own 59.46% of the company’s stock.
+A number of other large investors have also recently bought and sold shares of the business.
+Bank of Hawaii boosted its holdings in Magna International by 1.7% in the 3rd quarter.
+Bank of Hawaii now owns 15,135 shares of the company’s stock valued at $692,000 after purchasing an additional 254 shares during the last quarter.
+Crossmark Global Holdings Inc. raised its stake in shares of Magna International by 1.1% in the 4th quarter.
+Crossmark Global Holdings Inc. now owns 30,316 shares of the company’s stock valued at $2,146,000 after acquiring an additional 328 shares during the period.
+Simon Quick Advisors LLC purchased a new stake in shares of Magna International in the 3rd quarter valued at approximately $32,000.
+Copper Rock Capital Partners LLC purchased a new stake in shares of Magna International in the 3rd quarter valued at approximately $43,000.
+Finally, Cpwm LLC raised its stake in shares of Magna International by 9.3% in the 3rd quarter.
+Cpwm LLC now owns 16,738 shares of the company’s stock valued at $766,000 after acquiring an additional 1,424 shares during the period.
+Institutional investors own 59.46% of the company’s stock.

 Shares of MGA traded down $2.47 during mid-day trading on Friday, hitting $69.62.
 The company’s stock had a trading volume of 31,501 shares, compared to its average volume of 1,634,217.
 Magna International Inc. has a one year low of $22.75 and a one year high of $77.59.
 The company has a debt-to-equity ratio of 0.37, a quick ratio of 0.91 and a current ratio of 1.29.
 The firm has a market capitalization of $20.92 billion, a PE ratio of 49.04, a price-to-earnings-growth ratio of 2.35 and a beta of 1.61.
 The stock’s 50-day moving average is $70.77 and its two-hundred day moving average is $56.83.